muradhasan136/DataBaseLabTask_Aiub/README.md

 Institution: American International University-Bangladesh (AIUB)

 This repository contains solutions to database lab tasks, demonstrating concepts learned in class through practical examples.
-Below are the problem statements and their corresponding solutions.
+Here are the problem statements and their corresponding solutions.